CONDITIONS OF PLAY – PENNANTS.

 inclement weather interrupts any match, it may be completed at the discretion

-lightning the umpire will stop all play until the
+the event of thunder and lightning the Umpire will stop all play until the

-By-laws and Conditions of Play.
+GDBA By-laws and conditions of play

 the B.A. logo.

 members of a side shall wear trousers or shorts that are the same colour and

-design. (white and cream are deemed the same
+(White and cream are deemed the same

-members of a side must be similarly dressed in the GDBA registered club attire.
+members of a side must be similarly dressed in the GDBA registered Club attire.

-clothing and mufti headwear is not permitted.
-Reports of
+clothing and mufti headwear are not

-date of commencement of the Pennant season shall be no later than the last
+date of commencement of the pennant season shall be no later than the last

-Saturday in July each year.
-Arrangement of play will be determined by the Match
+in July each year.
+Arrangement of play

 each calendar year.

 play – All green fees for round play shall be paid to the players own Club.

-All green fees – See Rule 7.13
+finals – All green fees – See rule 7.13

-the provision of a National Accredited
+the provision of a National Accredited Umpire/

-Umpire/Measurer whose name shall be announced
+Measurer whose name shall be announced

 a Club not be able to supply an

-other Clubs for assistance or the District Umpires Committee.
+assistance or the District Umpires

 male bowlers who are financial members of an affiliated GDBA Club and